MateuszKubuszok/CmderPackage/README.md

 TODO
 ---

-  [ ] Create separate script for adding depot-tools to the windows path.
+  - [ ] Create separate script for adding depot-tools to the windows path.
-  [ ] Create separate script for building and installing boost.
+  - [ ] Create separate script for building and installing boost.
-  [ ] Create separate script for cleaning and downloading depottools toolchain.
+  - [ ] Create separate script for cleaning and downloading depottools Windows toolchain.

 License
 ---